-Useful 21st Century skills and competencies you will learn in this course: Economics is a course where we look to encourage the following 21st Century Life Skills: Critical thinking, creativity, collaboration, communication, information literacy, media literacy, technology literacy, flexibility, leadership, initiative, productivity and social skills.
+Useful 21st Century skills and competencies you will learn in this course: Economics is a course where we look to encourage the following 21st Century Life Skills: critical thinking, creativity, collaboration, communication, information literacy, media literacy, technology literacy, flexibility, leadership, initiative, productivity and social skills.

-This course provides the opportunity to gain 22 credits.
+This course provides the opportunity to gain 18 credits.
 This full year course is designed to meet the needs of the learners from the range of standards available below.
 A mix of internally assessed and externally assessed credits will be offered.
-The focus is on the achievement of these credits at Merit and Excellence to gain preferential entry to university study and subject endorsement.
-Level 2 students are also encouraged to enter the University of Auckland NZ Economics Competition.
 Level 2 Economics standards also contribute to reading and writing credits for University Entrance Literacy.